xeruf/mostr/README.md

   + A meeting can be worked on (tracked) before it starts
   + Schedule for multiple people
 - Tracking Daily Routines / Habits

+### Freelancer

+For a Freelancer, mostr can help structure work times across different projects because it can connect to multiple clients, using their mental state effectively (Mind Management not Time Management).
+It also enables transparency for clients by sharing the tracked time - but alternatively the freelancer can track times on their own auxiliary relay without problems.

+### Family

+With a mobile client implemented, mostr can track shopping lists and other chores for a family, and provide them context-dependently - allowing you to batch shopping and activities without mental effort.

+### Project Team

+sharing, assigning, stand-ups, communication

 ### Contexts